-- and other career information.
-The app development has begun, and the first students will begin using it for Orientation in Spring 2020. - Cross-list all student employment job postings in both HR sites and Handshake (utilized by students via the CIS portal through the Career & Professional Development Center). - 3.
+- 2. Cross-list all student employment job postings in both HR sites and Handshake (utilized by students via the CIS portal through the Career & Professional Development Center). - 3.
 Measure, track, analyze the number, and type student applicants in both the HR site and Handshake to create an overall pattern of student interest and hiring for campus jobs. - 4.
 Offer HR developed supervisor training for both supervisors/hiring managers that encourages and highlights the University benefits to both the campus hiring department and the institution when hiring a student employee. - 5.
 Utilize peer educator job search coaching and early-stage career guidance for all students through the current offerings of the Career & Professional Development Center. - 6.
 Develop programs to support the integration of on-campus professional experiences with students' pursuit of academic and career goals coordinate such programming campus-wide. - 7.
 Support Career & Professional Development Center and Hinckley Institute in a continuation of a pilot study to measure the impact of the student internships. - 8.
 Use the new University Merit Pages Program to recognize students that are newly employed on-campus.
-Solicit recognitions/accomplishments from supervisors of student employees for use in the Merit Pages Program. - 9.
-Benchmark other college and universities best practices to learn how they have fostered more student employment participation and funding sources. (e.g., Weber State's 50-50 program that offers funding support for campus departments to hire students who are not eligible for federal work-study).
+Solicit recognitions/accomplishments from supervisors of student employees for use in the Merit Pages Program. - Benchmark other college and universities best practices to learn how they have fostered more student employment participation and funding sources. (e.g., Weber State's 50-50 program that offers funding support for campus departments to hire students who are not eligible for federal work-study).